Kyber Network Crystal Legacy Achieves Self Reported Market Cap of $109.83 Million (KNCL)

-Kyber Network Crystal Legacy (KNCL) traded flat against the US dollar during the 24 hour period ending at 13:00 PM E.T. on August 25th.
-Kyber Network Crystal Legacy has a market capitalization of $109.83 million and $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last day.
-One Kyber Network Crystal Legacy token can now be purchased for approximately $0.54 or 0.00000837 BTC on cryptocurrency exchanges.
-During the last week, Kyber Network Crystal Legacy has traded flat against the US dollar.
+Kyber Network Crystal Legacy (KNCL) traded flat against the dollar during the 1 day period ending at 9:00 AM ET on August 28th.
+One Kyber Network Crystal Legacy token can now be purchased for about $0.54 or 0.00000837 BTC on cryptocurrency exchanges.
+In the last seven days, Kyber Network Crystal Legacy has traded flat against the dollar.
+Kyber Network Crystal Legacy has a market capitalization of $109.83 million and $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.